Before creating a postdoctoral appointment, please review:

 Postdoctoral positions are limited to 5 years of training, including time at other institutions.
 Clinical training (residencies & clinical fellowships) does not count towards this five year limit.

-Extensions may be granted by the Postdoc Policy Review Committee for extenuating circumstances (e.g. changing labs, medical or personal issues).
-Submit the Request for Extension (PDF) with required documents to the OPA 3-6 months before the end date and allowing for any necessary visa filing.
-Generally extensions are granted for a maximum of one additional year.
+A 1-year extension for WUSM Postdocs may be granted for extenuating circumstances.
+Submit the Request for Extension with required documents to the OPA 3-6 months before the end date and allowing for any necessary visa filing.

 You do not need to file the official Request to Extend with the Committee if:

-- A postdoc will be leaving WU within 3 months of the end date;
+- A postdoc will be leaving WUSM within 3 months of the end date;

 - A postdoc has received an individual fellowship that extends past their postdoctoral training end date, but is within one year

-However, please send an email to the OPA at email@example.com explaining the details and copying all affected parties (postdoc, faculty mentor & department admin).
+However, please send an email to firstname.lastname@example.org explaining the details and copying all affected parties (postdoc, faculty mentor & department admin).

-Postdocs should complete the Exit Surveys, please distribute these surveys when postdocs contact you to complete their appointments.
+Postdocs must complete the Exit Surveys, please distribute these surveys when postdocs contact you to complete their appointments.